fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 this course isn’t focused on contributing to open source, I recommend checking

-out the thorough instruction found in the Python Packaging User Guide.^6
+out the thorough instruction found in the Python Packaging User Guide.

 When you are contributing a pytest plugin, another great place to start is by

-using the cookiecutter -pytest-plugin^7 :
+using the cookiecutter -pytest-plugin :

 $ pip install cookiecutter
 $ cookiecutter https://github.com/pytest-dev/cookiecutter -pytest-plugin**